Skip to Main Content

 General Information

 Welcome to the E-Commerce subject guide.
-Although it is not comprehensive, it will point you to the most useful databases, journals, books and reference sources, and online information.
+It will point you to the most useful databases, journals, books and reference sources, and online information.
 It will assist you in both basic and advanced research.
 Updating is done periodically so keep an eye out for information about new resources and search tips.

 How to use this guide: You can click on the side tabs to quickly access resources or read more about each tab below.